fleer/RAM/README.md

-# A Keras implementation of the Recurrent Attention Model
+# A Keras implementation of the "Recurrent Attention Model"

-The **Recurrent Attention Model** is introduced in [1].
-It is inspired by the way humans percieve their sourroundings.
-Instead of observing the whole scene, humans focus on selective parts of the environment and accuire information.
+The **Recurrent Attention Model** (RAM) is introduced in [1].

+It is inspired by the way humans perceive their surroundings, i.e. focusing on selective parts of the environment to acquire information and combining it, instead of observing the scene in its entirety.

-It is based as an alternative approch to image processing using convolutional neural networks.
+In [1], the performance of the model is demonstrated by calssifying the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
+In contrast to the existing approaches that processes the whole image, the **RAM** uses the information of *glimpses* at selected locations.
-Instead processing the whole image, it uses *glimpses* at different locations to classify the given symbols.
+These *glimpses* are then perceived in a retina-like representation to classify the given symbols.

+As suggested in [1], the **action network** is trained by optimizing the cross entropy loss, while the **location network** is trained with reinforcement learning using the REINFORCE [2] learning rule.
+The **baseline network** is trained by reducing the mean squared error between the baseline and the recieved reward.

-The code is inspired by [2] & [3]
+The code is inspired by [3] & [4].

 ## Installation
 **Required packages:**